Synthetixio/synpress/README.md

 You can also add and switch to custom network by passing an `object` instead of `string` inside `setupMetamask(secretWords, network, password)` function for `network` parameter.

+If you want to use Etherscan API helpers, you will have to provide Etherscan API key using `ETHERSCAN_KEY` enironmental variable.

 ## 🧪 Usage

 - `synpress run` to run tests